tristanbatchler/tbat.me/_posts/2024-11-18-godot-golang-mmo-part-10.md

     WS.send(packet)
 ```

-This code will send the search query to the server when the search button is pressed, or when the user presses enter in the line edit.
+This code will send the search query to the server when the search button is pressed, or when the user presses Enter in the line edit.
 When the server responds, we are already mostly set up to handle the response, since we are listening to `HiscoreBoardMessage`s already <small>(although there are some issues)</small>.
 We just need to handle the case where the server responds with a `DenyResponse`.

 Let's add a `Log (log.gd)` node to the scene, just under the `Hiscores` node, and set its **Custom Minimum Size**'s **y** value to, say, 100px.
 This will allow us to display the error message to the player if the server responds with a `DenyResponse`.
 ![Hiscores scene tree with log node](/assets/css/images/posts/2024/11/18/hiscores_scene_tree_log.png)